-15(5) The bodies referred to at paragraph 15(4)(iii) are:-

-- (i) The Prudential Regulation Authority; - (ii) The Financial Conduct Authority; - (iii) The Financial Services and Markets Tribunal; - (iv) The Pensions Regulator; - (v) any recognised professional body within the meaning of the Insolvency Act 1986; - (vi) any recognised supervisory body within the meaning of the Companies Act 2006; - (vii) any designated professional body within the meaning of the Financial Services and Markets Act 2000;

-- (viii) any body replacing, additional to or pre-dating a body identified in paragraphs 15(5)(i) to (vi) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 15(6) Paragraphs 15(1) to 15(5) (inclusive) are without prejudice to the generality of paragraphs 8(6) and 9(10) and nothing in paragraph 15(4) shall affect the evidential status of any report or other document not referred to in paragraph 15(4).
+- 15(5) The bodies referred to at paragraph 15(4)(iii) are:- - (i) The Prudential Regulation Authority; - (ii) The Financial Conduct Authority; - (ii) The Financial Services and Markets Tribunal; - (iii) any recognised professional body within the meaning of the Insolvency Act 1986: - (iv) any recognised supervisory body within the meaning of the Companies Act 2006; - (v) any designated professional body within the meaning of the Financial Services and Markets Act 2000: - (v) any body replacing, additional to or pre-dating a body identified in paragraphs 15(5)(i) to (v) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 15(6) Paragraphs 15(1) to 15(5) (inclusive) are without prejudice to the generality of paragraphs 8(6) and 9(10) and nothing in paragraph 15(4) shall affect the evidential status of any report or other document not referred to in paragraph 15(4).